acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 author: acv
 ---

-I didn't get an update out last week.
+I didn't get an update out last week because I've been heads down on some projects.
+But, practicing evergreen note taking has meant that I now have notes that I can easily turn into weekly updates.

 ## Easier Blogging with Obsidian's Dataview